 When your feet hurt, there are many different conditions that could be causing your pain.
-When the pain is localized in the heels, many times, the cause of the problem is plantar fasciitis, an inflammation of the thick, connective tissue that runs along the bottom of your feet.
-And, while there are a whole host of treatment options that can help relieve this pain, the one we'll explore in this article is:
+When the pain is localized in the heels, many times, the cause of the problem is plantar fasciitis.
+This is an inflammation of the thick, connective tissue that runs along the bottom of your feet.
+There are a whole host of treatment options that can help relieve this pain.
+The one we'll explore in this article is:

 So, what's this miracle cure I'm talking about?
 Foam rolling!